 As a continuation of the work on dry-film fungicides, IBRG is in the latter stages of developing a standard test protocol for the study of algal growth on painted surfaces.
 Like the current version of BS3900 Part G6, it is a panel test and is intended to help predict the performance of materials in use through the use of a standardised laboratory procedure.
 The method has been proposed for inclusion in the latest revision of BS3900 Part G6.

 The group is also active in other areas such as the review of ISO 846 and has an interest in developing approaches for materials such as wood-plastic composites.
 In previous years, IBRG produced the ground work and provided the international ring test data for the 1997 revision of ISO 846 as well as a number of methods associated with biodegradable plastics.
 This lead to improved definitions and work was performed to provide the data in support of ISO 14851 and ISO 14852.

 To help measure the efficacy of biocides used to protect plastics from spoilage and degradation by fungi, the group developed a thin agar overlay method for measuring fungistatic activity.
 After a series of ring tests, this was published as ISO 16869.
 It is likely that the group will return to this application in the near future to provide methods that reflect normal usage of plastics, possibly in association with work on wood-plastic composites.

-Further details of the work of the IBRG Dry-State Preservation Group can be obtained from the General Secretary of IBRG who is also the Secretary of the IBRG Paints Working Group:-
+Further details of the work of the IBRG Dry-State Preservation Group can be obtained from the General Secretary of IBRG who is also the Secretary of the Working Group:-

-Pete Askew, IMSL, Pale Lane, Hartley Wintney Hampshire, RG27 8DH
+Gillian Iredale, IMSL, Pale Lane, Hartley Wintney Hampshire, RG27 8DH, UK

 Telephone: +44 (0)1252 627676